ihiverlet/create-sspcloud-training/formation.md

 When designing effective training materials, it’s crucial to select formats that engage learners and enhance comprehension.
 Even though PDFs, slide decks, and videos all offer valuable ways to present information, we will focus on interactive environments as they are ideal for practical training.
 Interactive environments allow learners to apply concepts immediately, test code in real time, and actively participate in their learning journey which promotes deeper understanding and skill retention.

-In the following, we'll compare different interactive environments according the language used.
-Will also be shown a way do deploy a static site on the platform using quarto.
+In the following, we'll compare different interactive environments according to the language used.
+Will also be shown a way to deploy a static site on the platform using quarto.

-### WIP - Deploy a static site using quarto - WIP
+### 🚧 WIP - Deploy a static site using quarto - WIP
+Here will lie some explanation on how to deploy a static site using quarto and CI to automate its deployment.
+### End of WIP 🚧

 ### Using Python

-In python, Jupyter Notebooks stand out as the go-to choice.
-With support for rich media, widgets, and numerous extensions, Jupyter allows the integration of interactive graphs, data tables, and even forms for exercises.
+🐍 In python, Jupyter Notebooks, also available in Vscode, stand out as the go-to choice.
+With support for rich media, widgets, and numerous extensions, it allows the integration of interactive graphs, data tables, and even forms for exercises.

 ### Using R

-For R, we can either use Rmarkdown Notebooks or LearnR which offers interactive tutorials embedded within R Markdown documents.
-However, even if learnR allows to generate interactive elements such as quizzes making it ideal for beginner tutorials, it requires the deployment of a Shiny server which can be costly.
-Moreover, in learnR celle do not communicate accross the entire environment hence defininf global variables or managing state becomes challenging.
-This restriction limits the effectiveness of learnr for complex tutorials where a connected, evolving state is necessary to build on previous steps
+®️ In R, we can either use Rmarkdown Notebooks or LearnR which offers interactive tutorials embedded within R Markdown documents.
+Both of them combine explanation, code and visualization in an interactive document.
+However, even if learnR allows to generate interactive and more complexe elements such as quizzes making it ideal for beginner tutorials, it requires the deployment of a Shiny server which can be costly.
+Moreover, in learnR cells do not communicate across the entire environment hence defining global variables or managing state becomes challenging.
+This restriction limits the effectiveness of learnr for complex tutorials where a connected, evolving state is necessary to build on previous steps.

 Overall, while learnR provides an interactive environment for R that’s suitable for simple exercises, Rmarkdown Notebooks offer a more robust, flexible, and widely-used solution.
 For R, traditional R Markdown or local interactive sessions are often more practical for comprehensive training sessions.
 This is why, for sophisticated training materials that require smooth progression and state management, notebooks remains the preferred choice for Python or R tutorials.

-- **Jupyter Notebooks**: Notebooks combine explanation, code, and visualization in one interactive document, ideal for hands-on learning in data science. **Advantages**: Customizable, with interactive code cells, exercises, and immediate visualization of results, notebooks allow for experimentation directly within the learning material. **Inconveniences**: Require a setup (e.g., Jupyter or cloud platforms) and may be unfamiliar for absolute beginners.

-**Conclusion**: While each format has strengths, **Jupyter Notebooks** offer a balanced, interactive approach for self-paced data science training, fostering active learning and practical experience.

-## Why use of Notebooks ?
-(TO DO : delete)
-Notebooks have become a standard tool for education in programming and data science due to their versatility and interactive nature.
-Here’s why:

-1. **Code and Explanation Side by Side**: Notebooks allow you to mix live code, text, images, and visualizations.
-Instructors can explain concepts in markdown cells while learners can run code interactively in the same document.

-2. **Step-by-Step Learning**: Learners can execute code in small chunks and see the results immediately.
-This incremental approach is excellent for building understanding, as students can experiment and tweak code without re-running entire programs.

-3. **Self-Paced and Interactive**: Notebooks encourage exploration and experimentation, allowing learners to go at their own pace.
-They can run the examples provided, then modify the code to see how changes affect the output, enhancing engagement.

-4. **Reproducibility**: Notebooks are ideal for documenting full workflows, ensuring that learners can reproduce their results or revisit previous exercises without issues.
-This is crucial for both learning and research purposes.

-5. **Integration with Popular Tools**: Notebooks supports multiple languages (Python, R, Julia, etc.), making it a flexible tool for teaching different programming languages and workflows.
-In data science, Jupyter easily integrates with libraries such as Pandas, NumPy, and Matplotlib for data manipulation and visualization.

 ## How to Structure an Effective Training Course with SSP Cloud notebooks

-1. **Clear Objectives**: Start with clear learning objectives.
+1. **Clear Objectives**: 👨‍🎓 Start with clear learning objectives.
 For example, a Python basics course could focus on data types, control structures, and basic data manipulation using libraries like Pandas.

 2. **Pre-configured Environment**: Create an SSP Cloud environment with all necessary libraries included see the [next paragraph in order to configure the environment](TO DO ADD LINK).
 This allows learners to focus on learning instead of dealing with setup problems.

-3. **Modular Notebooks**: Break the course into several Notebooks, each covering a key concept or topic.
+3. **Modular Notebooks**: 📚 Break the course into several Notebooks, each covering a key concept or topic.
 Each notebook should have a combination of:
    - **Explanatory text**: To describe the theory and concepts behind the code.
    - **Code cells**: For learners to run, modify, and experiment with.
    - **Exercises**: Challenge students with problems to solve using the concepts they’ve learned.